hsotoparada/DeepPhasePick/README.md

 Available model versions (more might be added in the future):

 * `version_det = "20201002"`:
-<br> best-performing phase detection model described in Soto and Schurr (2021).
+<br> best optimized phase detection model described in Soto and Schurr (2021).
 This is the default value for `version_det`.

 * `version_pick_P = version_pick_S = "20201002_1"`:
-<br> best-performing P- and S-phase picking models described in Soto and Schurr (2021).
+<br> best optimized P- and S-phase picking models described in Soto and Schurr (2021).
 This is the default value for `version_pick_P` and `version_pick_S`.

 * `version_pick_P = version_pick_S = "20201002_2"`:
-<br> best-performing picking models, which were trained using 2x (for P phase) and 3x (for S phase) the number of shifted seismic records used in version `20201002_1`.
+<br> best optimized picking models, which were trained using 2x (for P phase) and 3x (for S phase) the number of shifted seismic records used in version `20201002_1`.
 Hence enhancing the performance of the phase picking.

 Once the models are read into DPP, model information can be retrieved for example by using: